samie/Idle/README.md

 # Idle - User inactivity tracking for Vaadin

-With *Idle* you can monitor, if user is active or inactive in your application.
+With *Idle*, you can monitor whether a user is active or inactive in your application.

-This is done by tracking keyboard and mouse events in window.
-You can specify an inactivity time after which the BODY element is applied `userinactive` style.
-Also a optionally event to server-side component is sent.
+This is achieved by tracking keyboard and mouse events within the window.
+You can set a specified inactivity time, after which the `userinactive` style is applied to the `BODY` element.
+Additionally, an optional event can be sent to the server-side component.

 ## Online demo

-Try the add-on demo at http://sami.app.fi/idle
+Try the add-on demo at [idle-demo.fly.dev](https://idle-demo.fly.dev)

-In the demo you can see CSS color changes applied immediately and text chenged on Listener.
+In the demo you can see CSS color changes applied immediately and text changed on server-side listeners.

 ## Release notes

 ### Version 1.0
 - Apply CSS changes based on user inactivity
 - Server-side listener for idle/resume

+### Version 2.0
+- Add support for Java 8 lambdas and Vaadin 8

+### Version 3.0
+- Add support for Vaadin 24

 ## Issue tracking